A project of intellectual exploration

 But the chain had a cost, and the cost was paid by the many for the benefit of the few.

-Surplus — the production of more food than the producer needs — creates a new possibility that did not exist before: someone else can take it.
-And someone always did.
-The archaeological record shows that within a few thousand years of the adoption of agriculture, every farming society on Earth developed hierarchical structures in which a small class of non-producers — priests, warriors, kings — commanded the surplus of the many.
+Surplus — the production of more food than the producer needs — creates a new possibility that did not exist before: it can be stored, managed, and distributed by someone other than the producer.
+And across every early agricultural civilization, this is precisely what happened.
+The archaeological record shows that within a few thousand years of the adoption of agriculture, every farming society on Earth developed hierarchical structures in which a specialized class — priests, warriors, administrators — managed the surplus of the community.
 This is not a Western phenomenon.
 It is not a capitalist phenomenon.
 It appears independently in Mesopotamia, Egypt, China, Mesoamerica, the Indus Valley, and West Africa.
 It appears to be a structural consequence of surplus itself, at least under the social technologies available at the time.

-This is the first enclosure.
-Not of land — that comes later — but of possibility.
-The human relationship with effort, which for 290,000 years had been direct (you work, you eat what you produce, you stop when you have enough), became mediated by power.
-Someone else decided how much you worked, what you produced, and what you kept.
-And this arrangement was not presented as exploitation.
-It was presented as the natural order — ordained by gods, encoded in caste, sanctified by tradition.
+What is worth noticing is the conceptual shift.
+The human relationship with effort, which for 290,000 years had been direct (you work, you eat what you produce, you stop when you have enough), became mediated by social structure.
+Others had a say in how much you worked, what you produced, and what you kept.
+And over time, this arrangement came to be understood not as a social invention — which it was — but as the natural order, sanctified by tradition and reinforced by every generation that grew up inside it.

 §